BenWalker01/vatsim-airport-rates/readme.md

 Run `rates.py`

-When prompted enter the ICAO of the airports you want to track
+When prompted enter the ICAO of the airport you want to track (you can only type on at a time, altho there is no limit to how many you can be tracking simultaneously.
 ```
 Enter airport ICAO to track
 >